-1. To remind yourself that biblical studies is about the Bible.
+1. Remind yourself that biblical studies is about the Bible.

 This work is good and important.
-Nothing can substitute for this kind of detailed, careful attention to a particular book, a given passage, or even a single verse.
+Nothing can substitute for detailed, careful attention to a particular book, a given passage, or even a single verse.

 But with this kind of close attention also comes the danger of paying so much attention to the individual trees that the forest fades from view.

 There’s a risk of increasing knowledge of a small slice of the biblical literature at the cost of increasing unfamiliarity with other parts.